aliadrian/room-homepage/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge I made.
+Thanks for checking out this front-end coding challenge I made, click on the following link https://room-homepage-by-adrian.netlify.app/ to see the finished build of the site.